jemurrayPhD/TestRepo/README.txt.txt

-Hello, this is the start of our (Kathy and Joe) test repository!
+Hello, this is the commencement of our (Kathy and Joe) test repository!

+Whee, so much fun doing a Collaborate!